zenoniii/litewrite/src/templates/welcome.md

 <br>

 This is a distraction-free app designed for simple note taking and writing.
-It works offline and your browser will keep your data saved (nerd facts: AppCache & localStorage).
+It works offline and your browser will keep your data saved (nerd facts: AppCache &amp; localStorage).
 You can also synchronize your notes to different devices using the open remoteStorage standard.
 Just check out the widget in the top right to get started.

 <br><br>